vtorres96/React-Snake-Game/README.md

 ## How to install packages (frontend)

-### after cloning the repository enter the frontend folder
+### after cloning the repository enter the app folder

 ```sh
 $ cd app